 Unfriendly Content: The Rise of Hate Speech on Social Media

-Ilana Coolidge
+By: Ilana Coolidge

 Protecting yourself online is important, whether that means safeguarding your personal information, being aware of phishing and other scams, or avoiding harmful content on social media.
 The latter has become harder to do, with a troubling rise of hate speech across the most popular social media platforms.

 The year to date has brought a concerning mix of content to social media platforms.
-Notably, there has been an increase in racist, homophobic, transphobic, and antisemitic hate speech.
+Notably, there has been an increase in racist, homophobic, transphobic, anti-Islamic, and antisemitic hate speech.
 The United Nations defines hate speech as “advocacy of national, racial and religious hatred that constitutes incitement to discrimination and violence, as well as racism on social media.”

 With the recent organizational upheaval at Twitter, harmful content has been especially prominent on that platform.
 As reported by the UN Humans Rights Commission in January, the use of the “N” slur on Twitter rose significantly after Elon Musk bought the platform in October 2022.
 As the platform underwent changes to its algorithm, users were more likely to see hateful posts and advertisements, as the platform actively pushed this content onto users’ “For You” pages.
 A feature that was supposedly implemented to curate viewer experience according to personal interests has instead expanded the reach of racist, discriminatory, and violent content.